10. Customize your Catalog¶

 Internal package enables access to some core features of Keypirinha and is

 very lightweight in terms of number of items.
-So it is advised to keep it
+So it is recommended to keep it

 enabled but technically-wise, nothing prevents you from disabling it as well